awsdocs/aws-sdk-for-javascript-v3/doc_source/cors.md

 If you are configuring CORS in the AWS Web Services Management Console, you must use JSON to create a CORS configuration\.
 The new AWS Web Services Management Console only supports JSON CORS configurations\.

 **Important**
-In the new AWS Web Services Management Conole, the CORS configuration must be JSON\.
+In the new AWS Web Services Management Console, the CORS configuration must be JSON\.

-1. In the AWS Web Services Management Conole, open the Amazon S3 console, find the bucket you want to configure and select its check box\.
+1. In the AWS Web Services Management Console, open the Amazon S3 console, find the bucket you want to configure and select its check box\.

 1. In the pane that opens, choose **Permissions**\.